 Lago de los Clicos (also Charco de los Clicos) is a green lake formed in a crater of an old volcano on the Spanish island of Lanzarote.
-It owes the spectacular color to the type of algae that grows there.
-The lake is still connected through the underground with an ocean, which maintains the level of water.
+It owes its spectacular color to the type of algae that grows there.
+The lake is still connected via underground with an ocean, which maintains the level of water.

-More otherworldly landscape in Lanzarote you can’t miss – Lunar Vineyards and Los Hervideros.
+Other otherworldly landscapes in Lanzarote you can’t miss – Lunar Vineyards and Los Hervideros.

 9. Caribbean Blues in Formentera